 Houseplants are commonly divided into three categories that indicate the amount of light they need to grow: low light, medium light, and high light.
 These categories are sometimes subjective and hard to define so I will let Florida Nursery, Growers and Landscape Association (FNGLA) do it for me.

-- High light areas are within four feet of large south, east, and west facing windows.
+- High light areas are within four feet of large south, east, and west-facing windows.

 - Medium light locations are in a range of four to eight feet from south and east windows, and west windows that do not receive direct sun.

-- Low light areas are more than eight feet from windows as in the center of a room, a hallway or an inside wall.
+- Low light areas are more than eight feet from windows as in the center of a room, a hallway, or an inside wall.
 Northern exposures often fall into this category, even when close to the window.
 Many locations that receive only artificial light are also low light situations.

-These descriptions can be further complicated by trees or other obstructions that might turn an other wise sunny window into a dim one.
+These descriptions can be further complicated by trees or other obstructions that might turn an otherwise sunny window into a dim one.
 When in doubt about the brightness of your room, it’s a safe bet to go with any of the following favorites: Aglaonema, Sansevieria, ZZ plant, Pothos, Neanthe Bella Palm, and Dracaena.

 Are you ready for a surprise?
 All of these previously mentioned plants are also low maintenance!
 That means they are not finicky when it comes to water or humidity.
-Each of these plants want to have their potting medium dry out between waterings and would be a perfect starter plant.
+Each of these plants wants to have their potting medium dry out between waterings and would be a perfect starter plant.

-Now let’s switch over to the opposite side of the houseplant spectrum and discuss what you can do if you have a fabulously bright Florida room with floor to ceiling windows: anything you want.
+Now let’s switch over to the opposite side of the houseplant spectrum and discuss what you can do if you have a fabulously bright Florida room with floor-to-ceiling windows: anything you want.
 If you are lucky enough to have such a perfect setup, you basically can have your pick of the litter in terms of houseplants.
-But still I must ask, “How much maintenance time do you want to invest?”
+But still, I must ask, “How much maintenance time do you want to invest?”
 Do you want to go straight for a majestic fiddle leaf fig?
 (Yes, you do.)
 Just know it is going to have to be babied and you will need to watch your watering like a hawk.
-I am not one for high maintenance plant babies and have found great success with Spider plants, Hoyas, various Ficus trees, and Philodendron hybrids.
+I am not one for high-maintenance plant babies and have found great success with Spider plants, Hoyas, various Ficus trees, and Philodendron hybrids.
 I even came to think of orchids as low maintenance once I understood how they grow in nature and therefore in what conditions they thrive.